AOR AR-DV1 "Digital

 functions the program has to offer.

-Currently it is the only program available to control the AR-DV1 which
+Was the first program available to control the AR-DV1 which offered a

-offers a Band Scope facility, and also a suite of functions called 'Q'
+Band Scope facility, and also a suite of functions called 'Q' exclusive

 AR-DV1 Links For Additional Information (all subject to change without